 VESSEL + CARGO ARBITRAGE: With this strategy, we contract to carry a cargo on voyage terms (as described above under the caption "Voyage Chartering") with a specific ship earmarked to cover the commitment.
-As the date of cargo loading approaches, the market may have moved in such a way whereby we elect to substitute a different vessel to perform the voyage, while assigning a different piece of business the original earmarked ship.
+As the date of cargo loading approaches, the market may have moved in such a way whereby we elect to substitute a different vessel to perform the voyage, while assigning a different piece of business to the original earmarked ship.
 Taken as a whole, this strategy can generate increased revenues, on a risk-managed basis, as compared to the original cargo-vessel pairing.

 TIME CHARTER-IN: This strategy involves us leasing a vessel from a third-party shipowner at a set U.S. dollar per day rate.
 As referenced above, vessels can be time-chartered in order to cover existing cargo commitments, resulting in a Vessel +Cargo arbitrage.
-These ships may be chartered-in for periods longer than required for the initial cargo or arbitrage, and can also be chartered-in opportunistically in order to benefit from rate dislocations and to obtain risk-managed exposure to market overall.
+These ships may be chartered-in for periods longer than required for the initial cargo or arbitrage, and can also be chartered-in opportunistically in order to benefit from rate dislocations and to obtain risk-managed exposure to the market overall.

-HEDGING (FFAS): Forward Freight Agreements ("FFAS") cleared financial instruments, which we can use to he market rate exposure by locking in a fixed rate against eventual forward market.
-FFAs are an important too manage market risk associated with chartering-in of the party vessels.
-FFAs can also be used to lock in reve streams on owned vessels or against forward cargo comments the Company may enter into.
+HEDGING (FFAS): Forward Freight Agreements ("FFAs") are cleared financial instruments, which we can use to hedge market rate exposure by locking in a fixed rate against the eventual forward market.
+FFAs are an important tool to manage market risk associated with chartering-in of third-party vessels.
+FFAs can also be used to lock in revenue streams on owned vessels or against forward cargo commitments the Company may enter into.

-ASYMMETRIC OPTIONALITY: This is a blended strat approach whereby we utilize time charters, cargo comments and FFAs together to hedge away market exposwhile maintaining upside optionality to positive ma volatility.
-As a simplified example, a ship may be time c tered-in for one year with a further optional year.
-In suscenario, and dependent on market conditions, we consult and FFA for the firm 1-year period commitment, essent eliminating exposure to the market, while maintaining upside on rate developments for the optional year.
+ASYMMETRIC OPTIONALITY: This is a blended strategy approach whereby we utilize time charters, cargo commitments and FFAs together to hedge away market exposure while maintaining upside optionality to positive market volatility.
+As a simplified example, a ship may be time chartered-in for one year with a further optional year.
+In such a scenario, and dependent on market conditions, we could sell an FFA for the firm 1-year period commitment, essentially eliminating exposure to the market, while maintaining full upside on rate developments for the optional year.